extraorange/robotframework-chromefortesting/README.md

 pip install robotframework-chromefortesting
 ```

 It is _highly recommended_ to use a virtual environment (.venv) for achieving best reliability.
-Especially, for automation projects.

 ## :hammer: Usage